martinandersson/nomagichttp/POA.md

 - ~~Revise `Accept-Charset`.
 Will most likely keep ignoring it.
 But if so, improve docs.~~

-Currently, `NoHandlerResolvedException` very broadly translates to 501 (Not Implemented), which is wrong.
+~~Currently, `NoHandlerResolvedException` very broadly translates to 501 (Not Implemented), which is wrong.~~

-- `Route.lookup()` should throw `MethodNotAllowedException` when no handler was found given the HTTP method, which is translated to 405 (Method Not Allowed).
-  Response should have the "Allow: " header set and populated with the route's supported methods.
+- ~~`Route.lookup()` should throw `MethodNotAllowedException` when no handler was found given the HTTP method, which is translated to 405 (Method Not Allowed).
+Response should have the "Allow: " header set and populated with the route's supported methods.~~
-  - If the original request was `OPTIONS`, then the default error handler returns a `204 (No Content)` response with the "Allow" header set.
-May be disabled in configuration, `config.autoAllow()`.
-Handler also populates the list of values with "OPTIONS" if not already set.
+  - ~~If the original request was `OPTIONS`, then the default error handler returns a `204 (No Content)` response with the "Allow" header set.
+May be disabled in configuration, `config.implementMissingOptions()`.
+Handler also populates the list of values with "OPTIONS" if not already set.~~
-- 501 should only be used when the server globally rejects a method, for example if TRACE is disabled by server configuration.
+- ~~501 should only be used when the server globally rejects a method, for example if TRACE is disabled by server configuration.~~
-- `Route.lookup()` should also introduce specialized exceptions;
+- ~~`Route.lookup()` should also introduce specialized exceptions;~~
-  - `MediaTypeNotAcceptedException` that signals the failure of content negotiation (handler's produced media type), translated to 406 (Not Acceptable),
+  - ~~`MediaTypeNotAcceptedException` that signals the failure of content negotiation (handler's produced media type), translated to 406 (Not Acceptable),~~
-  - `MediaTypeUnsupportedException` signals no handler consumes the message payload, translated to 415 (Unsupported Media Type).
+  - ~~`MediaTypeUnsupportedException` signals no handler consumes the message payload, translated to 415 (Unsupported Media Type).~~

 ## ~~Stage: Pseudo-Mutable Types~~